-

 Start of the tour

-Visit to the Main Square
+Visit to Arequipa Main Square

-Church of the Company of Jesus
+Church of the Society of Jesus

-Cloisters of the Company
+Cloisters of La Compañía

-Visit to the San Camilo Market
+Visit to San Camilo Market

 San Francisco Square and Church